Nymphaea nouchali var. caerulea: Religion and art

 Along with the white lotus, Nymphaea lotus, also native to Egypt, the plant and flower are very frequently depicted in Ancient Egyptian art.
 They have been depicted in numerous stone carvings and paintings, including the walls of the temple of Karnak, and may be associated with rites pertaining to the afterlife.
 A number of pharaohs' mummies were covered with the petals of the flower.
 There are indications it was grown in special farms over 4,000 years ago to produce enough flowers for votive offerings, although it was apparently also simply grown as an ornamental in traditional Egyptian garden ponds.
 N. caerulea was considered extremely significant in Egyptian mythology, regarded as a symbol of the sun, since the flowers are closed at night and open again in the morning.
 At Heliopolis, the origin of the world was taught to have been when the sun god Ra emerged from a lotus flower growing in "primordial waters".
 At night, he was believed to retreat into the flower again.
 Due to its colour, it was identified, in some beliefs, as having been the original container, in a similar manner to an egg, of Atum, and in similar beliefs Ra, both solar deities.
-As such, its properties form the origin of the "lotus variant" of the Ogdoad cosmogeny.
-It was the symbol of the Egyptian deity Nefertem.
+As such, its properties form the origin of the "lotus variant" of the Ogdoad cosmogony.
+It was also the symbol of the Egyptian deity Nefertem.

+Often depicted in ancient art and found in tombs—including the petals discovered in King Tutankhamun's burial chamber in 1922—it held a sacred role in religious rituals.
+Notably featured in the Festival of Drunkenness honoring Hathor, goddess of love and fertility, the flower was believed to induce visions when soaked in wine, possibly used in ecstatic or hallucinogenic rites.
+Native to the Nile River, the species has become rare due to ecological changes, particularly following the construction of the Aswan Dam, and is now considered threatened.

+Toxicity and health effects

+While unregulated in the United States and sold as a dietary supplement, consumption of Nymphaea caerulea can cause toxic effects.
+Modern use often involves drinking infusions (water or alcohol based) made from the plant material or inhaling extracts using electronic cigarettes (vaping).
+With the latter being a more rapid and efficient method, delivering higher effective doses to the body and increasing the potential for toxicity.
+A 2021 case series described five patients who presented to an emergency department with altered mental status after consuming blue lotus.
+Symptoms included sedation, disorientation, and perceptual disturbances.
+Other reported effects were tachycardia, anxiety, and, in one case, a persistent erection (priapism).

+All patients in the series recovered with supportive care, such as intravenous fluids and observation, without needing sedating medications.
+The psychoactive symptoms typically resolved within 3 to 4 hours.
+Currently, standard urine drug screens do not detect blue lotus, complicating the diagnosis.